Caravonica

 Population growth drivers in Caravonica are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Caravonica's population is estimated at around 2,696.
-This reflects an increase of 513 people since the 2021 Census, which reported a population of 2,183.
-The change is inferred from AreaSearch's resident population estimate of 2,673 following examination of ABS' latest ERP data release (June 2024) and an additional 172 validated new addresses since the Census date.
-This level of population equates to a density ratio of 581 persons per square kilometer.
-Caravonica's 23.5% growth since the 2021 census exceeded the SA4 region (8.3%) and the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 59.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Caravonica's population is estimated at around 2,716 as of Feb 2026.
+This reflects an increase of 533 people (24.4%) since the 2021 Census, which reported a population of 2,183 people.
+The change is inferred from the resident population of 2,673, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 175 validated new addresses since the Census date.
+This level of population equates to a density ratio of 585 persons per square kilometer.
+The suburb's 24.4% growth since the 2021 census exceeded the SA4 region (8.5%), along with the Rest of Qld, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 59.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort.
-Moving forward, an above median population growth of Australia's non-metropolitan areas is projected, with the area expected to increase by 405 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.4% in total over the 17 years.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+Moving forward with demographic trends, an above median population growth of Australia's non-metropolitan areas is projected, with the suburb expected to increase by 401 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.2% in total over the 17 years.

 Frequently Asked Questions - Population